AiziChen/SObj/README.md

 ## How to use?

-This project is based on the `typescript` programming language, so if you would like to use it in the web, you need to complie it to `javascript`, There we use the `tsc` compiler:
+This project is based on the `typescript` programming language, so if you would like to use it in the web, you need to complie it to `javascript`, There we are using the `tsc` compiler, steps:

-1. Install the typescript compiler `tsc`
+1. Installing the typescript compiler `tsc`

    int the command line, input:

    > npm install -g typescript

-2. Compile
+2. Compiling

    First, your should compiler the `SObj.ts` library to the `SObj.js`, that use this command:

    > tsc -lib es6 SObj.ts

-3. Test
+3. Finally, making test

    Then, use the browser to open the `test/test.html` page. now you open the browser developer-tools to see it presents.
    The test.js code is: